Muzietto/geiessicp/README.md

 ## chapter 3
 - constraints propagation
-- digital circuits simulator (upcoming)
+- digital circuits simulator

+NB - arrow functions have creeped into the code, so this stuff runs only on ES6-ready browsers.

 ![wizard](https://github.com/Muzietto/geiessicp/blob/master/img/wizard.jpg)